 - Wrap the landscape fabric around the outside of the tower to measure how much you will need.

-- Let the fabric overlap an inch or two so soil can’t spill out through the seam.
+- Overlap the fabric an inch or two.
+This will make sure the soil can’t spill out through the seam.

 - Cut the fabric to size using a pair of scissors.